syncattacker/Eramba/README.md

 ## Repository Structure:

-- `install/`: Contains the installation scripts for different environments and a ubuntu ova with pre-installed Eramba.
+- `install/`: Contains the installation scripts for different environments, a ubuntu ova with pre-installed Eramba.
 - `docs/`: Contains detailed documentation on common errors and their resolutions.
 - `logs/`: A log of known issues and the steps taken to resolve them during the installation process.